As-Salamu Alaykum, my dear sister in Islam!

 By celebrating Islamic events, we make an effort to engage with each other and connect on a deeper level.

-No other religion or culture emphasizes the importance of maintaining good relationships with neighbors like Islam does.
+No other religion or culture emphasizes the importance of maintaining good relationships like Islam does.

 Allah says in the Quran:

-We are encouraged to check up on our neighbors, help them in times of need, and maintain a good relationship with them.
+We are encouraged to check up on others in our society, help them in times of need, and maintain a good relationship with them.

-This can be done through small acts of kindness like inviting them over for tea, helping them at their homes, or simply making sure they are comfortable and safe in the neighborhood.
+This can be done through small acts of kindness like inviting them over for tea, helping them at their homes, visiting them when they’re sick, or simply not bothering them or talking about them badly behind their backs.

 By doing so, we build stronger bonds within our community and create a sense of support and unity.